barcula/projectAlgorithm/README.md

 # Input/Output
 Basics of processorientated design / FH Potsdam / Summer Semester 2015

-This repository contains the progress of the developed programming code from the above mentioned Seminar at the FH Potsdam.
+This repository contains resulting projects from the above mentioned course at the FH Potsdam.
-The Course is led by Fabian Morón Zirfas.
+The course is led by Fabian Morón Zirfas.